bkacsmar/bkacsmar.github.io/_pages/advising.md

   <li><b>Why a master's?</b> Here at UAlberta, and many schools in Canada, a thesis based masters is like a "mini-PhD" (and thus still funded).
 You will do fewer courses, do research, and produce a thesis, but smaller; because it is within two years.</li>
    <li><b>How do I apply?</b> University of Alberta admission process can be found <a href="https://www.ualberta.ca/computing-science/graduate-studies/programs-and-admissions/index.html">at this link</a> That page also has some information related to study permits if you are an international student.</li>
    <li><b>How do I reach out to you?</b> My email can be found linked on my webpage or in the University of Alberta directory.
-I, unfortunately, cannot guarantee I will respond to all emails; simply due to the number of them.
-Note that I cannot and will not guarantee admissions.
+I, unfortunately, am unlikely to respond to your email; simply put there are just too many of them. before emailing me, note that I cannot and will not guarantee admissions.
 I also will not review application materials in advance.
 Read all my webpage?
 Okay, include in your email subject that --pups are not puppies-- and ask your questions in the email body.
 I recommend asking specific questions; and not ones that are already answered in this list of FAQs.</li>
   <li><b>Do my research interests fit within the PUPS group?</b> I have an overview of <a href="https://bkacsmar.github.io/pups/">the research in PUPS</a>.
 In short, while there is a range of research that falls under this umbrella, it will all include privacy and/or security.</li>
   <li>If you are a student at University of Alberta, you can fill out <a href="https://docs.google.com/forms/d/e/1FAIpQLSfRRbYAS6SkA-qp2kwuItRi6nieydUxIISKprOAY3hFNuzepg/viewform?usp=header">this form</a> to inquire about opportunities with my group. </li> Note filling out this form does not guarantee you a response nor guarantee you a role in the lab.
 </ul>